Skip to main content

 • Notification Email (optional): An email address to receive notifications if webhook delivery fails.

-• Patient: Patient Created, Patient Updated
+• Patient events (e.g., Patient Created, Patient Updated)

-• Notes: Note Created, Note Updated
+• Note events (e.g., Note Created, Note Updated)

 3